 - Call Recorder for Skype – great for recording Skype interviews

-- Sprint Cell Phone – The unlimited data plan and internet tethering for your computer is pretty good if you expect to travel.
-I also use this when visiting Canada and believe I get up to 1GB of data… good enough for mapping my trip to Ikea.
-Costs about $70 a month (be sure to ask for discounts: paperless/employee/teacher.)
+- Sprint Cell Phone or Whatever – The unlimited data plan and internet tethering for your computer is pretty good if you expect to travel.

 - Camera – I once had a Cannon, but now I just use my iPhone.
 It makes a good backup audio recorder, as well.